Partners with the City of Lynchburg

-How is Park View Community Mission actively involved in Lynchburg's Bridges to Progress Initiative?
-We participate in several of the nine task forces working on specific aspects of the city's anti-poverty program:
+Park View Community Mission is actively involved in Lynchburg's Bridges to Progress Initiative through several task forces working on specific aspects of the city's anti-poverty program.

 The Food Task Force was recently awarded $7000 from the city to purchase 100 folding shopping carts for neighbors who visit pantries like ours.
 Many of them walk or take a bus but have difficulty taking the groceries home.

 Having a cart means a person won't have to limit the amount of food that can be carried.
 That means they may not have to purchase certain food items at the corner convenience store (which tend to be costly and less nutritious) to fill in for what they weren’t able to carry home.

 The task force will determine which food agencies will participate in this project, and each agency will choose the recipients of the carts based on who would most benefit from one and be responsible for its care.
 The Blue Ridge Area Food Bank has been leading this effort.